MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_MQTT_LOG.md

 ```

 ### **Home Assistant YAML**
-If [Home Assistant MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the following to your `configuration.yaml`:
+If [MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the following to your `configuration.yaml`:

 ```yaml
 - name: "plc_log"